Summary in a few lines:

 People wouldn’t be able to tell what color a diamond is by just looking at it, even experts!

-If you want to make the best bang for your buck, we recommend going with H color, as it’s almost identical (to naked eye) to G color, and this becomes more prominent when mounting it on a white gold or platinum setting.
+If you want to make the best bang for your buck, we recommend going with H color in diamonds around 1.2 carat or less, as it’s almost identical (to naked eye) to G color, and this becomes more prominent when mounting it on a white gold or platinum setting.

 We hope that whatever your choice is, that we at least helped clarify things out for you and that this article was pretty much enlightening for you!